LennartKeller/trf_training_tut/text/PyTorchLightning.md

         self.log("loss", loss, logger=True)
         return loss
 ```

-Like the `_compute_loss`-method, we only need to adopt the computation of the validation metrics slightly.
+Like the `_compute_loss`-method, we only need to slightly adapt the validation metrics' computation to use the model's hyperparameters.
 Since we want to compute the identical scores for testing and validation, we can also use the `validation_step`-method for testing.

 ```python